Subhendu-Rout/Machine-Learning/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following commands after converting the file finding_doners.html to .ipynb:

 ```bash
 ipython notebook finding_donors.ipynb